owlet42/kubeflow-docs/docs/user-guide/kserve.rst

 Create MinIO service account and secret
 ---------------------------------------

-When you create an ``InferenceService`` to start model, you need to be authorized to access MinIO to get model.
-Thus, you need to create MinIO service account and secret according to the follow yaml file in the terminal.
+When you create an ``InferenceService`` to start model, authorization is needed to access MinIO to get the model.
+Thus, you create MinIO service account and secret using the follow YAML file:

 .. code-block:: shell